j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 - We are given multiple non-ascii blocks of text and will be using cyberchef to easily decode

-> [!example] Challenge Prompt
+**Challenge Prompt**

-> Can you make sense of all the different data below?
+Can you make sense of all the different data below?
 Each one has a different representation!

->
-> Uncover the appropriate plaintext and submit the flags below!
+Uncover the appropriate plaintext and submit the flags below!
 Do you know what all these ones and zeros mean?

 ```
 01000111 01110010 01100101 01100001 01110100 00100000 01110111 01101111 01110010 01101011 00100001